-For the basic question now is: How do we react to the idea of God once the plain, unvarnished truth strikes home to us?
+For the basic question now is how we react to the idea of God once the plain, unvarnished truth strikes home to us.
 How do we cope with it both in our thought and in our lives?
 How does it actually strike us?
 How is it actually with “hearts, soul and mind” when we come up against the very idea of God?
 Quite obviously we do not like it.
 It seems a terrible, impossible thought which simply robs life, responsibility and history of all “meaning.”
 When we hear the argument, our whole being protests.
 We simply cannot accept it.
 It simply can’t be so that God is that kind of a being!
 We do not like it at all.
 And that of course, is Luther’s point!
 We can’t accept it!
-“The natural man cannot will God to be God.
+“The natural man cannot will God to be God.”

 So, what is to be done about it?
 There is only one thing we can do.
 We must find a way to assert our own freedom.
 We must find a loophole in the argument somewhere.
 We must find a metaphysical distinction, a theological argument, a common-sense platitude — something, anything — to save us from this catastrophe.
 We must be able to believe in ourselves and our freedom.
-Those readers who know something about the history of philosophy — and theology! — will quickly rehearse and call to mind the countless ways that the “problem” of divine free will and foreknowledge has been “solved” so as to salvage at least some responsibility and meaning for human life and history.
-And the less sophisticated will grasp for some sore of any sort argument to rescue human freedom.
-And so it is that in direct contradiction to the “logic of God” which “remains fastened deep in the heart” we must construct the fiction of our own freedom and find some way to neutralize the freedom of God.
+Those readers who know something about the history of philosophy — and theology! — will quickly rehearse and call to mind the countless ways that the “problem” of divine free will and foreknowledge has been “solved” in an attempt to salvage at least some responsibility and meaning for human life and history.
+And the less sophisticated will grasp for any sort argument to rescue human freedom.
+And so it is that, in direct contradiction to the “logic of God” which “remains fastened deep in the heart,” we must construct the fiction of our own freedom and find some way to neutralize the freedom of God.
 Confronted with the threat of God and complete lack of knowledge about what he actually has in mind, we must believe in our own freedom, in the efficacy of our own choices.
 This is something we must do because we can do nothing else.

-It is, further more [sic], it should be noted, a faith.
+Furthermore, it should be noted, it is a faith.
 It is not, over against the logic of God, a “logical” position at all, nor is it merely a logical error.
-It is a necessary presumption of fallen man.
-Since God is the threat he is, I cannot trust him, therefore I must believe in myself, to even if that belief be reduced to the bare minimum of a little bit of freedom.
+It is a necessary presumption of fallen humanity.
+Since God is the threat he is, I cannot trust him, therefore I must believe in myself, even if that belief be reduced to the bare minimum of a little bit of freedom.
 The assertion of freedom is therefore revealed for what it is: a faith — indeed, a faith in myself to which I am driven in defiance of what little I know about God.
 Thus: “The natural man cannot will God to be God.
 Rather he wants himself to be God…”